dvorakman/event-management-system/docs/PREVIEW_DEPLOYMENTS.md

 2. **Verify Database Permissions**: The database user must have permission to drop and create schemas.

 3. **Check Logs**: Review the Vercel build logs to see if the reset script ran successfully.
+The improved error reporting should provide helpful diagnostic information.

 4. **Manual Reset**: If needed, you can manually reset the database using a PostgreSQL client:
    ```sql